KnoP-01/krl-for-vim/README.md

 * auto indention,
 * folding (case sensitive),
 * mappings and settings to navigate through code in a backup folder structure and
-* mappings to insert a body of a new def(fct?) based on user defined samples or hopefully sane defaults.
+* mappings to insert a body of a new def(fct?) based on user defined templates or hopefully sane defaults.

 Most of this is optional, though some things are default on.
 Have a look in the help files krl-options section for more details.

 It supports VKRC files.
 Folding will get optimized for VKRC.
-Also try the 'gd'-mapping on a fold line with SPSMAKRO, UP or Marker.
+Also try the gd mapping on a fold line with SPSMAKRO, UP or Marker.

 ## Installation:

-Extract the released archive into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory (depending on your System) keeping the folder structure.
+Extract the most recent ([release][1]) archive into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory (depending on your System) keeping the folder structure.
 Overwrite krl.vim and krl.txt files from older installation.

 To fully use these scripts put >
     filetype plugin indent on